JohnieBraaf/Robomaster-Micropython/README.md

  - Mac OS X: use the command: screen /dev/tty.usbmodem*
  - Linux: use the command: screen /dev/ttyACM0

- Credits to [robomaster_s1_can_hack](https://github.com/RoboMasterS1Challenge/robomaster_s1_can_hack) project, for inspiring me to create this project

  ## Network connection

  A socket server is setup see main.py for the configuration parameters.

- The client.py can be file can be used to send commands.
+ The client.py can be file can be used to send commands from a PC.

  ## TODO

  - Implement protocol(s) and SDK for commands (see already parsable commands in proc.py)
  - ROS bridge

+  Credits to [robomaster_s1_can_hack](https://github.com/RoboMasterS1Challenge/robomaster_s1_can_hack) project, for inspiring me to create this project